Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Discussion

 We also compare dark matter subhalos predicted from dark matter-only simulations based on $\Lambda$CDM theory.
 To create the subhalo sample, the simulated data we use and the selection procedure are the same as \citet{2020ApJ...904...45H}.
+We use the ROCKSTAR phase space halo/subhalo finder to select subhalos \citep{2013ApJ...762..109B}.
 In Figure~\ref{fig:rho150}, the small filled squares show the predicted subhalos associated with these Milky Way-sized dark matter host halos.
-These sample are the subhalos have $V_\mathrm{peak} >25$~km~s$^{-1}$. $V_\mathrm{peak}$ means the maximum circular velocities of subhalos over their formation histories~(the redshift when they were typically first accreted onto a host).
+These subhalos have $V_\mathrm{peak} >25$~km~s$^{-1}$, where $V_\mathrm{peak}$ is the maximum circular velocity of the subhalo over its assembly history.
 The color scale of the squares indicates the virial masses of the host halos.
-The simulated subhalos seem to have weak anti-correlation, and the anti-correlation does not depend on their host halo masses.
-On the other hand, it is found from this figure that although it does not seem that the Galactic satellites have such anti-correlation, these are reasonably consistent with the simulated subhalos.
-As already discussed in the literature~\citep[e.g.,][]{2020ApJ...904...45H,2020arXiv201109482G}, the distribution could be explained by `survivor bias', which means denser central dark matter densities can survive even suffering from strong tidal effects at small pericenter.
+The simulated subhalos show a weak anti-correlation, which does not depend on their host halo masses.
+On the other hand, although it does not seem that the Galactic satellites have such anti-correlation, these are reasonably consistent with the simulated subhalos.
+As already discussed in the literature~\citep[e.g.,][]{2020ApJ...904...45H,2020arXiv201109482G}, the distribution could be explained by `survivor bias', which means denser central dark matter densities can survive even suffering from strong tidal effects at small pericenter and from repeated tides~\citep[e.g.,][]{2021MNRAS.505...18E}.

-However, despite taking into account the tidal effects, the dark matter simulations are difficult to explain the extremely low dark matter densities of Antlia~2, Crater~2, and Tucana~3.
+However, despite taking into account the tidal effects, the dark matter simulations have difficulty explaining the extremely low dark matter densities of Antlia~2, Crater~2, and Tucana~3.
 This discrepancy was already argued by several works \citep[e.g.,][]{2020arXiv200606681S,2021ApJ...921...32J,2022MNRAS.512.5247B}.
 Obviously, we should bear in mind that our dynamical analysis is based on dynamical equilibrium, while such diffuse systems can deviate from the dynamical equilibrium.
 Thus, our resultant dark matter densities could have systematic uncertainties stemmed from this assumption.
-In addition, it can be so difficult for commonly-used subhalo finders~\citep[e.g.,][]{2013ApJ...762..109B} to detect the substructures which have very low dark matter densities, because of low-contrast dark matter densities between a subhalo and background~(i.e., a host halo).
+In addition, it can be difficult for commonly-used subhalo finders~\citep[e.g.,][]{2013ApJ...762..109B} to detect the substructures that have very low dark matter densities, because of low-contrast dark matter densities between a subhalo and the background~(i.e., a host halo).
 Therefore, it should be noted that such diffuse subhalos can be easily overlooked by the subhalo finders.